 On-line problem solving competition

 We will post sets of problems accessible from this web page at the beginning of April.
-Participants will have two week to formulate and submit solutions to the problems.
+Participants will have the month of April to formulate and submit solutions to the problems.
 There will be problem sets at several levels ranging from the middle school level problems, a set of high school level problems, and a set of college level problems.

 All participants will be acknowledged.
 Modest prizes will be awarded to several of the participants who do well on the problems.

 Learn more and join the fun at the On-line Problem Solving Competition page.